AhsanParadise/Friendly_Code_Editor/README.md

 # codoxia.github.io

  Try this Friendly Code Editor.
 You'll love it.
 I made it with a lot of effort.
 It has some great features.
 I will update it adequately later.
 Very helpful for developers.
-Enjoy and share.

  # Screenshot >>>
  1.open-source learning environment.